 Erin Forest, M.D., hand and upper extremity surgeon at Vero Orthopaedics, is fellowship-trained in hand surgery in addition to holding board certification in both orthopaedic surgery and surgery of the hand through the American Board of Orthopaedic Surgery.
-The only fellowship-trained hand surgeon in Indian River County, Dr. Forest can be reached at (772) 569-2330 and is available to see patients at 1155 35th Lane, Suite 100, in Vero Beach and 801 Wellness Way, Suite 100, in Sebastian.
+The only fellowship-trained hand surgeon in Indian River County, Dr. Forest can be reached at (772) 569-2330 and is available to see patients at 3955 Indian River Boulevard, in Vero Beach and 801 Wellness Way, Suite 100, in Sebastian.

 As a fellowship-trained hand surgeon, Dr. Forest has undergone specialized postgraduate training specifically in surgery of the hand, allowing her to provide the highest possible level of orthopaedic hand care.
 Her expertise includes the following injuries, conditions and treatments of the hand and upper extremity: